Google Rating

 Large filling

 If your tooth has a cavity that is half its width, you know it is time to consult your dentist.
-There are high chances your dentist will recommend you get a dental crown in this situation as filling a large portion of your tooth is difficult.
-Even if your dentist manages to implant a large filling, there are high chances of your tooth showing signs of stress and cracks.
+There is a high chance your dentist will recommend a dental crown, as filling a large portion of your tooth is difficult.
+Even if your dentist manages to implant a large filling, there is a high chance of your tooth showing signs of stress and cracks.
 The dentist will eventually suggest you have a dental crown placed on your damaged tooth.

 Root canal

-If you have undergone a root canal treatment, you will require a dental crown.
+You will require a dental crown if you have undergone a root canal treatment.
 After a root canal treatment, your tooth may hollow out and predispose the remaining tooth to cracking.
-To avoid this, you will have to get a dental crown for the operated tooth.
+It would help if you got a dental crown for the operated tooth to avoid this.

 Excessive wear of teeth

-If you have the habit of grinding your teeth, you will require a dental crown soon.
-Grinding your teeth can cause it to shorten over time.
+If you habitually grind your teeth, you will require a dental crown soon.
+Grinding your teeth can cause them to shorten over time.
 Also, there are chances of your teeth wearing out due to acid erosion that may occur due to an acidic diet or bulimia.
-A worn-out tooth can collapse due to biting; hence it is important to restore the tooth to its original size.
+A worn-out tooth can collapse due to biting; hence, restoring the tooth to its original size is important.
 To regain its normal size and shape, a dental crown is required.

 Unacceptable appearance of teeth

 Your tooth may lose its colour or shape due to various reasons.
-Unacceptable appearance of a tooth , especially in the front can take away your confidence to smile.
+The unacceptable appearance of a tooth, especially in the front, can take away your confidence to smile.
 In such a case, a dental crown can come to your rescue.
-You can replace your ‘not so good-looking tooth’ with a dental crown that will offer it a natural look and give you a perfect smile.
+You can replace your ‘not-so-good-looking tooth’ with a dental crown that offers a natural look and gives you a perfect smile.

 dental crown cartoon

-Crowns can be made of different dental crown materials like:
+Crowns can be made of different dental crown materials:

-Crowns can be made of different types of metals like gold, alloy, and platinum.
+• Metals: Crowns can be made of metals like gold, alloy, and platinum.
 As metals are known to be sturdy and durable, a crown made of any metal can withstand a lot of pressure.
 The only drawback of a metal crown is its metallic, unnatural colour.

-Many a times crowns are made using a mix of porcelain and metal.
-Porcelain helps to create a crown that matches the colour of your adjacent teeth, whereas, metal makes it slightly durable.
+• Porcelain-fused-to-metal crown: Many times, crowns are made using a mix of porcelain and metal.
+Porcelain helps to create a crown that matches the colour of your adjacent teeth, whereas metal makes it slightly durable.
 However, a porcelain-fused-to-metal crown can still wear down easily.

-Crowns made of resin have the lowest dental crown cost.
-However, they wear down easily and you may have to replace them soon.
+• Resin: Crowns made of resin have the lowest dental crown cost.
+However, they wear down easily, and you may have to replace them soon.
 Resin crowns are more susceptible to cracks than any other material crowns.

-Crowns made of ceramic and porcelain match the natural colour of the teeth.
+• All-ceramic or all-porcelain: Crowns made of ceramic and porcelain match the natural colour of the teeth.
 They are ideal for patients who have metal allergies.
-A crown made of ceramic is ideal for replacing both front and back teeth.
+A crown made of ceramic is perfect for replacing both front and back teeth.

-At the first visit to your dentist, expect him or her to examine your teeth.
-Examining the teeth gives your dentist an idea on which procedure to opt for.
-There are two processes that can help you get a dental crown: a traditional process and a quick one-hour process.
-No matter which process the dentist follows, you may first be asked to get an x-ray done for examining the site.
+On the first visit to your dentist, expect them to examine your teeth.
+Examining the teeth gives your dentist an idea of which procedure to opt for.
+Two processes can help you get a dental crown: a traditional and quick one-hour process.
+Regardless of the dentist’s processes, you may be asked to get an X-ray done to examine the site.
 A few x-rays will be enough for your dentist to analyse if your teeth roots are healthy.
-If the tooth that requires a crown has decayed to a great extent or it possesses a risk of infection, then the dentist will suggest that you undergo a root canal treatment first.
+If the tooth that requires a crown has decayed to a great extent or has a risk of infection, the dentist will suggest that you undergo a root canal treatment first.

 Traditional method